djuliannader/GrossPitaevskiiSCF/README.md

 Cite as:

-D. J. Nader, Quench-Induced Dynamical Transitions in BECs: A Gross–Pitaevskii Approach, (In progress )
+D. J. Nader, Quench-Induced Dynamical Phase Transitions in BECs: A Gross–Pitaevskii Approach, (In progress )